Five Rock Songs We Love That We're Probably Not Even Supposed To Like

 Third Eye Blind’s lead singer, Steven Jenkins, was engaged in a music press battle with Rob Thomas, lead singer of Matchbox 20.
 From a distance, they both seemed to fit the wise-men-said-don’t-argue-with-fools proverb fairly well.

 Despite all that, I always loved this song.
 It had good lyrics, plus there was just enough snottiness in the vocal to make the poppiness palpable.
 The build in the drums with the guitar crescendo at the end, combined with the shouted vocal coda, earns it a cathartic feel at its conclusion.
 It’s just a great record, with no qualifiers.
 Later on, much later, we're talking not until Spotify Premium levels of late, when I could afford to roll the dice, I revisited Third Eye Blind’s debut.
 I was pleasantly surprised to discover it sounds pretty great nowadays and recommend it, that is as long as you’re not the type to get bogged down by music snobbery ;)

 White Zombie-Thunderkiss ‘65

 I have virtually no idea what words Rob Zombie is singing here.
-No idea what this song is actually about either.
+No clue what this song’s about either.
 And since that's been the case for 25 years, it's almost surely better that way at this point.
 Back in 1992, I was probably diving too deep into Nirvana, or fighting off the fall of Public Enemy, to be examining White Zombie.
-Still this song was just undeniable.
+But this song was just undeniable.
 Still is, either despite or due to, how insistent and over-the-top it is.

 I can't name five White Zombie songs, plus am still waiting for that Rob Zombie-directed movie about the Broad Street Bullies to come along, but this joint right here?
 I'll probably be rocking it until I'm sixty-fiiiiive, yeeaaah!